TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/7-using-boolean-conditions.rst

 Realize complex comparisons
 -------------------------------------------------

-Until now, we have been employed with the simplest boolean evaluations.
+Until now we have employed with simplest boolean evaluations.
 With the syntax you have learned until now, no comparisons or modulo operations are possible.
 Fluid supports these conditions as well.
 Here is a short example::